 If you want to reserve the seat at one of the main stands, prepare to pay from €22 to about €50 for the regular game.
 The price varies for the fans who want to sit at the lower level or floor 3 near the corners and for those who occupy the centric zone at floor 1.
 The seats behind the goals cost from €20 for the lower level seats to €35 for the floor 1 seats.
-The tickets for the European competitions and derby matches naturally cost more than the random Primeira Liga or the Taça de Portugal cup.
+The tickets for the European competitions and derby matches naturally cost more than the tickets for the random local games.

 Hotels Near Estadio da Luz

 For some people choosing a hotel in a new city can be a real headache.
 My tips below intend to help you to get a sense of Lisbon’s layout.
 Hopefully, it will also help you to reserve the most suitable accommodations.
 Booking.com can become your best assistant in this task.
 You may prefer to be based closer to Estadio da Luz, however, keep in mind that the ground is situated 7-9 miles south-west of Lisbon’s centre.
 Príncipe Real is one of the city’s best areas which is situated closer to the stadium of SL Benfica compared to the other popular areas of the Portuguese capital.